iAmAaven/iAmAaven/README.md

 - I’m a huge fan of **indie games**, mostly because I'm an indie developer myself.
 - My first experience with programming was with Python in 8th grade.
 After a three-year break from writing code, I got into making video games with Unity.
 - My goal is to someday publish a game with a story so great that it leaves a lasting (positive) impact on players.
 - Something I enjoy as much as programming is **music**.
-I've played the guitar for 9 years and listen to all kinds of music, though most often heavy metal.
+I've played the guitar for 9 years and listen to all kinds of genres, though most often heavy metal.
 - Occasionally I escape the light of my monitor to cast spells in Dungeons & Dragons with my friends.
 - You can (very rarely) catch me streaming video game development on [Twitch](https://www.twitch.tv/iamaaven)!